 I first created this list of bookmarking websites back in 2008 and I have maintained it ever since!
 Unlike all the other lists on the web, I keep mine updated every month.
 I remove any sites that stop working, and constantly add fresh new ones.

 There are a huge number of potential sites that can be included in the list but most of them are absolute trash and carry no authority in Google.
-Each month I hand pick sites that already have high page rank, and I test them manually to make sure they actually work!
+Each month I hand pick sites that already have high Moz Domain Authority & high Ahrefs Domain Rank, and I test them manually to make sure they actually work!